 It wasn’t a lightning bolt, but it might as well have been.
 Sweating it out, alone, in the “family” workout room.
 I was watching my watch, struggling to reintroduce my body to the bike after TOO many months away.
-And then it came to me, as clear as if someone had just used Windex on my heart.
-It.
+And then it came to me, It.
 Was.
 Me.

 I know, it sounds a little cheesy, but you can’t change how moments of clarity hit you over the head.
 So, what was me?

 I was struggling with who I was because I wasn’t me anymore.
 Maybe it was this military lifestyle.
 Maybe it was the harshness of the choices and the sacrifices.
 Maybe it was influences I couldn’t even name.
 But I had changed.
 My husband had told my parents, when he had asked for their blessing, that he wanted to marry me because of my heart.
 He loved how I saw the world, that I was kind, patient, thoughtful, strong, and confident.
 And yet in that quiet, sweaty space, I realized I was less of those things now than I’d ever been.
 And I realized that perhaps this was why I struggled to love myself, because deep down I didn’t really like myself anymore.

 I’d struggled for years to be comfortable in my own skin.
 I was unable to put words to the feeling, constantly blaming the next major life crisis.
 It was the deployment, the move, the miscarriage, the parenting challenges.
 It was being an introvert in a world that necessitated initiative.
 Those were the reasons I wasn’t content.
 Military life was the reason I wasn’t happy.
 But that morning, I realized it wasn’t any of those things, it was me.